Stadium Merdeka: Declaration of Malaysia

 On 16 September 1963, the stadium was the site of the proclamation of the formation of the Malaysia Federation.
 The event was witnessed by more than 30,000 audience and it was attended by the Yang di-Pertuan Agong, the Malay rulers, the Governor of Penang, Malacca, Singapore, Sarawak and Sabah, as well as the cabinet members, foreign diplomats and invited guests.
 The Proclamation of Malaysia, which was handed by the Yang di-Pertuan Agong, was read out by the Prime Minister, Tunku Abdul Rahman.
 He then shouted "Merdeka" seven times, which was echoed by the crowd.
 This was followed by the playing of the nobat orchestra and the national anthem played by the Royal Malaysia Police Band.
 It was then followed by a 101-gun salute by the first round of the Federation artillery.
 The event ended with the prayer by the Mufti of Negeri Sembilan, Ahmad Mohammad Said.

 Plans for demolition

-The role of the stadium as the principal venue for celebrations and sporting events in Kuala Lumpur was replaced by the Bukit Jalil National Stadium built in the mid-1990s.
+The role of the stadium as the principal venue for celebrations and sporting events in Kuala Lumpur was replaced by the National Stadium built in the mid-1990s.

 The stadium and its land were given to United Engineers Malaysia (UEM) which had intended to redevelop the land into a RM1 billion entertainment and office complex.
 However, the company did not proceed with the redevelopment due to public outcry and the company's financial difficulties due to the late 1990s Asian economic crisis.
 The stadium was now owned by Permodalan Nasional Berhad (PNB).

 Several options were suggested following the acquirement of the site by PNB, such as redeveloping the stadium for smaller sporting activities, building a sport museum at the site, or relocate it to another site.
 Nonetheless, the stadium remained as a site for sporting events and concert until this day.